lullaby6/graves-data-pack/README.md

 Graves to save items when players die!

-Not compatible with the `keepInventory` and `doImmediateRespawn` gamerules in true.
+Not compatible with `doImmediateRespawn` gamerule in true.

 If you are updating to a new version please run the command `function graves:config/load/options`.